kaisoweird1/TaskforWiBix/README.md

   4. Upload your .yaml file.

-  5. After upload, click on the file → Copy the `Object URL`
+  5. After upload, click on the file and copy the `Object URL`

 ### Step 3: Deploy the CloudFormation Stack